THE MAGE TEAM

 I don’t get scared.
 You know that, I thought back.
 Dagger hadn’t raised a coward.
 I’m just ready in case something happens.

 But we are among friends, Harps thought.

-*This is a Hawke caravan,* I thought.
-A non-helsing wouldn’t notice any pattern on the colorful pictures that decorated the wagons and signs.
+This is a Hawke caravan, I thought.
+A non-helsing wouldn’t have noticed any pattern on the colorful pictures that decorated the wagons and signs.
 For me, though, the occasional presence of hawks screamed out the family name.
 Each helsing family had their own signature element relating to their name.
 On our wagons, painted thorns, usually black, twisted around and through many decorations.

 Dagger doesn’t like the Hawkes, does he?
 Harps thought.

 He certainly doesn’t.
 When Dagger had told me to pick up final instructions from the helsing caravan in Fairmount Park, he mustn’t have known it was one of the Hawkes’.
 He wouldn’t have stood for that.